aura-nw/docs/docs/developer/index.md

   [
     {
       title: "Intro to Contracts",
-      description: "Get an overview on a smart contract is in Aura Network", link:"smart-contracts/intro",
+      description: "Get an overview on a smart contract is in AURA Network", link:"smart-contracts/intro",
     },
     {